ranveer5289/sfcc_apple_web_signin/README.md

 ## Salesforce Commerce Cloud Apple Web Sign-In plugin

 This cartridge adds support for Apple Web Sign-In in SFRA.

+Note: This cartridge includes extra functionality to verify the identity of the user by validating the `id_token` received from apple servers.
+This is implemented to follow apple's guidelines on [security](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api/verifying_a_user).

 ## Apple Configuration